Gillgamesh/cse-260/README.md

 # cse-260
-Final Project for CSE 260
+Final Project for CSE 260, no idea what it is yet but whatever